linuxontheweb/LOTW/root/README.md

 ## bin

-The bin subfolder is where developers can write command line utilities that are automatically mounted in LOTW's /bin folder.
-The name of the command available to the LOTW CLI is just the filename, with the .js extension removed.
+The bin subfolder is where developers can put command line utilities that are automatically mounted in LOTW's /bin folder upon system startup (i.e. loading the web page).
+The name of the command available to the LOTW CLI is just the filename, with the *.js* extension removed.
 For example, the contents of the file at bin/dummy.js can be viewed in LOTW by opening a terminal (Alt+t) and running the command:

 	$ cat /bin/dummy